Invariants and Home Spaces in Transition Systems and Petri Nets: Introduction

 https://archive.org/ details/workslifeofwalte08bage/page/14/mode/2up} since on the one hand, so many papers use this notion without formal definition and on the other hand, so many papers introduce quite different definitions.
 How to best define and use invariants to analyze the behavior of a model?
 Can we not only prove that a formula is an invariant, but find a way in which they can be organized or concisely described, a way in which they can be discovered or computed?
 How can invariants be combined to represent a meaningful behavior?
 How can invariants be decomposed into simpler and verifiable properties?
 How to determine whether a given decomposition is more effective than another one with regard to formal verification?

-In this note, we want to show how linear algebra or algebraic geometry can efficiently sustain invariant calculus as long as conceptual models can exhibit what we will call later in this note a topology allowing to deduce a system of equations with state variables as unknowns.
+In this note, we want to show how linear algebra or algebraic geometry can efficiently sustain invariant calculus as long as conceptual models can exhibit what we will call later in this note a structure allowing to deduce a system of equations with state variables as unknowns.
 In such a setting, linear algebra can also be applied and utilized to prove a large variety of behavioral properties.

-One of our main motivation was to go beyond regrouping a number of algebraic results dispersed throughout the Petri Nets literature and to compare and better position these results in considering semirings such as $\mathbb{N}$ or $\mathbb{Q^+}$ then over a field such as $\mathbb{Q}$ especially regarding generating sets of semiflows (\cite{M23}).
-In this regard, we were able to complete the current state of the art as accurately as possible with a range of new results on minimal semiflows, minimal supports, and finite minimal generating sets for a given family of semiflows.
+One of our motivation was to go beyond regrouping a number of algebraic results dispersed throughout the Petri Nets literature and to compare and better position these results by considering semirings such as $\mathbb{N}$ or $\mathbb{Q^+}$ then over a field such as $\mathbb{Q}$ especially regarding generating sets of semiflows (\cite{M23}).
+In this regard, we were able to complete the current state of the art with a range of new results on minimal semiflows, minimal supports, and finite minimal generating sets for a given family of semiflows.

-At the same time, we try as much as possible to link models and conceptual models with actual system interpretations, behavioral properties, and motivations.
+At the same time, we try as much as possible to link models, conceptual models, and behavioral properties with actual system examples to support our motivations.

-We sometimes looked at these conceptual models, basic properties, examples, and results from an historical perspective, which explains many of the quotes from the 1970s.
+We sometimes looked at these conceptual models, basic properties, examples, and results from an historical perspective, which explains many of the citations from the 70's and 80's, two decades of intense research activities where the domain really took off.